-Auto-steer technology has taken the farming community community by storm in recent years.
+Auto-steer technology has taken the farming community by storm in recent years.
 This technology is more frequenlty referred to as auto-guidance, the guidance of agricultural vehicles using satellite-based positioning equipment (e.g., GPS receivers).

 Rising energy costs and more reasonably priced auto-guidance systems have made a clearer cost justification for investment in this new technology.
 As many of the benefits of auto-guidance technology become increasingly evident, early adopters continue discovering additional advantages.
 The most obvious rewards include: